nolenfelten/xbmc-scripting/trunk/XinBox/Readme.txt

 THIS README WILL ONLY CHANGE WHEN A PUBLIC RELEASE IS RELEASED!

 Note: This is the old XBOX inBOX script - Please do a FRESH install!!
 					- Old settings.xml file should work tho.

+New V.0.3 Features:
+**FIXED - Script would crash on startup - caused by Data dir not being created **Added - French & Spanish language support :-D

 NEW FEATURES: